stevekinney/idea-box/README.md

     page.fill_in "idea[title]", with: 'Special Idea'
     page.fill_in "idea[body]", with: 'World domination'
     page.click_button "Submit Idea"
+    wait_for_ajax
   end
 end
 ```

-This sounds like a good time to make a commit.
+This sounds like a good time to make a commit, right?